Keyfactor/azurekeyvault-orchestrator/README.md

      ![Select Principal](/Images/rg-role-select-principal.PNG)
 1) Click "Review and Assign" and save the role assignment.

-[^1]: If discovery and create store functionality is not neeeded, it is also possible to manage individual certificate stores without the need to provide resource group level authority.
+[^1]: If discovery and create store functionality are not neeeded, it is also possible to manage individual certificate stores without the need to provide resource group level authority.
 The steps to do this are outlined below.

 #### Assign Permissions for an Individual Key Vault